JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q10543296" title="Pelargonium triste">
 <param ve-entity eid="Q863247" title="nomenclature">
 <param ve-entity eid="Q13996" title="Mediterranean climate">
-The nomenclature confusion surrounding the _Pelargonium_ began when _Pelargonium triste_ (“sad pelargonium”)  was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century. _P. triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_, as evidenced in the plant portrait shown at right.
-That misrecognition of _P. triste_ stems from the fact that Europeans were already familiar with [_Geranium_](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:327764-2) species native to the Mediterranean and simply grouped pelargoniums with plants they already knew.
-This visualization of the global nomenclature history of the _Pelargonium_ and the _Geranium_ provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
+The nomenclature confusion surrounding the _Pelargonium_ began when _Pelargonium_ _triste_ (“sad pelargonium”)  was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century. _P._ _triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_.
+Indeed, this illustration from Jacques-Philippe Cornut’s _Canadensium Plantarum_, from 1635, shows a depiction of _P._ _triste_ beneath the name  “Geranium triste.”
+That misidentification of _P._ _triste_ stems in part from the fact that Europeans were already familiar with _[Geranium](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:327764-2)_ species native to the Mediterranean climate and as a result simply grouped pelargoniums with plants they already knew.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], Jacques-Philippe Cornut, _Canadensium Plantarum_, Paris, Venundantur apud Simonem Le Moyne, 1635, Biblioteca Digital">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pelargonium_triste_4.jpg/852px-Pelargonium_triste_4.jpg" title="_Pelargonium triste_, named for the dull color of its foliage, has not been widely hybridized and cultural interest in the plant is limited to those who appreciate its historical importance. _Pelargonium triste_ at the University of California Botanical Garden, Berkeley, California, Stan Shebs, April 2007, Wikimedia Commons, CC BY-SA 3.0">

 <param ve-storiiies id="9b1fm" title="_A Brief History of Pelargonium's Nomenclature_, Yao Jiang">

 <param ve-entity eid="Q1043" title="Carl Linnaeus">